fish-shell/fish-shell/doc_src/interactive.rst

 - :kbd:`[` and :kbd:`]` search the command history for the previous/next token containing the token under the cursor before the search was started.
 See the :ref:`history <history-search>` section for more information on history searching.

+- :kbd:`/` opens the history in a pager.
+This will show history entries matching the search, a few at a time.
+Pressing it again will search older entries, pressing :kbd:`Control`\ +\ :kbd:`S` (that otherwise toggles pager search) will go to newer entries.
+The search bar will always be selected.

 - :kbd:`Backspace` moves the cursor left.

 .. _vi-mode-insert: